abpframework/abp/docs/en/Multi-Tenancy.md

 ```

-> There is an [example](https://github.com/abpframework/abp-samples/tree/master/DomainTenantResolver) that uses the subdomain to determining the current tenant.
+> There is an [example](https://github.com/abpframework/abp-samples/tree/master/DomainTenantResolver) that uses the subdomain to determine the current tenant.

-If you use sepereted Auth server, you must install `Owl.TokenWildcardIssuerValidator` on HTTPApi.Host project
+If you use a sepereted Auth server, you must install `Owl.TokenWildcardIssuerValidator` on the HTTPApi.Host project
 ```bash
 dotnet add package Owl.TokenWildcardIssuerValidator
 ```
-Then go to inside block of `.AddJwtBearer`   and add the code
+Then fix the options of the `.AddJwtBearer` block

 ```csharp
 // using using Owl.TokenWildcardIssuerValidator;